Trusted WordPress tutorials, when you need them most.

 Additional Resources for Your New WordPress Site

-Now that your site is running on WordPress, you can take it to the next level.
-Here are some essential guides to help you get started on the right foot:
+Now that your site is running on WordPress, you can start taking it to the next level.

-We hope this article helped you move your custom domain blogger blog to WordPress.
+I hope this article helped you move your custom domain blogger blog to WordPress.
 You may also want to see our guide on the difference between a domain name and web hosting or our expert pick of the best WordPress hosting providers.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.